SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 There are several extensions of this command, like `ls -a` which shows also all hidden folders (starting with `.`) and `ls -l` shows some basic information about each file and folder.

 To show the contents of a file use `less` or `head`.
-The `head` command shows the first 10 lines of the file (e.g. `head ~/Documents/satay/datasets/satay.sh` shows the first 10 lines of the satay.sh script) and `less` also shows the contents of a file, but allows you to scroll through the file using the arrow keys.
+The `head` command shows the first 10 lines of the file (e.g. `head ~/Documents/satay/datasets/singleendtestfolder/singleendtest.fastq` shows the first 10 lines of the fastq file singleendtest fastq file) and `less` also shows the contents of a file, but allows you to scroll through the file using the arrow keys.
 The advantage of these commands are that they only load the lines that are being shown, so this is a nice tool for checking large files without using a lot of memory (what would normally happen when opening a file completely).
 Also, the `less` command in Linux allows for seeing the contents of gzipped files without fully unzipping them (the `head` command only works with unzipped files).